TrustedComputingGroup/pandoc/guide.md

 REQUIRED.

 `type` should be one of: "SPECIFICATION", "GUIDANCE", or "REFERENCE".
 It appears on the title page on the left-hand side.

-#### template

-OPTIONAL.

-`template` should be one of: `greentop`, `bluetop`.
-It customizes the title page style.
-If not provided, `greentop` is the current default.

-Typically, specifications use the `greentop` template, and guidance or reference documents use the `bluetop` template.

 ### Backslash Macros